Welspun Investments & Commercials Ltd leads losers in 'B' group

+Welspun Investments & Commercials standalone net profit declines 81.72% in the September 2020 quarter

+Welspun Investments & Commercials reports standalone net profit of Rs 6.48 crore in the March 2020 quarter

-Viji Finance Ltd, Suncare Traders Ltd, Goodyear India Ltd and Adhunik Industries Ltd are among the other losers in the BSE's 'B' group today, 14 December 2020.
+Lambodhara Textiles Ltd, Jaiprakash Power Ventures Ltd, Coral India Finance & Housing Ltd and Vardhman Polytex Ltd are among the other losers in the BSE's 'B' group today, 15 December 2020.

-Viji Finance Ltd, Suncare Traders Ltd, Goodyear India Ltd and Adhunik Industries Ltd are among the other losers in the BSE's 'B' group today, 14 December 2020.
+Lambodhara Textiles Ltd, Jaiprakash Power Ventures Ltd, Coral India Finance & Housing Ltd and Vardhman Polytex Ltd are among the other losers in the BSE's 'B' group today, 15 December 2020.

-Welspun Investments & Commercials Ltd crashed 10.00% to Rs 442.35 at 14:32 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 1119 shares were traded on the counter so far as against the average daily volumes of 1973 shares in the past one month.
+Welspun Investments & Commercials Ltd lost 9.99% to Rs 398.15 at 14:33 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 4467 shares were traded on the counter so far as against the average daily volumes of 1933 shares in the past one month.

-Viji Finance Ltd tumbled 9.09% to Rs 0.7.
-The stock was the second biggest loser in 'B' group.On the BSE, 1.51 lakh shares were traded on the counter so far as against the average daily volumes of 85791 shares in the past one month.
+Lambodhara Textiles Ltd crashed 9.95% to Rs 49.3.
+The stock was the second biggest loser in 'B' group.On the BSE, 42874 shares were traded on the counter so far as against the average daily volumes of 12955 shares in the past one month.

-Suncare Traders Ltd lost 9.09% to Rs 0.9.
-The stock was the third biggest loser in 'B' group.On the BSE, 63.69 lakh shares were traded on the counter so far as against the average daily volumes of 88.66 lakh shares in the past one month.
+Jaiprakash Power Ventures Ltd tumbled 9.95% to Rs 3.71.
+The stock was the third biggest loser in 'B' group.On the BSE, 43.72 lakh shares were traded on the counter so far as against the average daily volumes of 128.59 lakh shares in the past one month.

-Goodyear India Ltd fell 8.74% to Rs 1060.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 12958 shares were traded on the counter so far as against the average daily volumes of 17204 shares in the past one month.
+Coral India Finance & Housing Ltd pared 9.89% to Rs 28.25.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 14047 shares were traded on the counter so far as against the average daily volumes of 7457 shares in the past one month.

-Adhunik Industries Ltd shed 7.76% to Rs 26.15.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 29579 shares were traded on the counter so far as against the average daily volumes of 52909 shares in the past one month.
+Vardhman Polytex Ltd slipped 9.45% to Rs 9.96.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 9400 shares were traded on the counter so far as against the average daily volumes of 12935 shares in the past one month.

 Powered by Capital Market - Live News